Red Wine Vs White Wine: Which Is Better For You?

 Wine, in general, can help to reduce the risk of heart disease by about 25 to 40%.
 This claim is supported by at least 100 studies.

-Wine can also help to improve cholesterol levels, reduce risk of neurodegenerative diseases and death.
+Wine can also help to improve cholesterol levels, and reduce the risk of neurodegenerative diseases and death.
 However, moderation is key.
 Please enjoy alcohol responsibly.

 Conclusion: Both red and white wines are delicious if paired with the right foods but in terms of health benefits, red wine has a slight edge over white wine.
 Do let us know which one you personally prefer in the comments section.